-The Environmental Planning and Assessment Act 1979 require that all environmental impacts are considered prior to the re-development or development of land.
-This covers, among other things, potential impacts to cultural and historic http://www.environment.nsw.gov.au/resources/cultureheritage/ddcop/10798ddcop.pdf.
+The Environmental Planning and Assessment Act 1979 requires all environmental impacts to be considered prior to the re-development or development of land.
+This covers, among other things, potential impacts to cultural and historic heritage.
+The requirements for compliance with the regulations of the Act are usually set out in the management tool afforded by Local Environment Plans (LEPs), and Heritage Schedules that form a part of them.